Projects & Studies

 When will this impact me?

 BRIDGE 1503300 OVER SLIGO CREEK PARKWAY AND SLIGO CREEK

 Rehabilitate Bridge 15033 on MD 195 over Sligo Creek Parkway and Sligo Creek.

-The MD 195 (Carroll Avenue) bridge over Sligo Creek and Sligo Creek Parkway is scheduled for major rehabilitation starting in late spring 2015.
+The MD 195 (Carroll Avenue) bridge over Sligo Creek and Sligo Creek Parkway is scheduled for major rehabilitation starting in summer 2015.
 The primary scope of the project is to rehabilitate the bridge and includes completely replacing the bridge deck, beams, and columns above the arches, the sidewalks and railings, and the ornamental lights.
 The overall project limits along Carroll Avenue extend from the intersection at Jefferson Avenue to the entrance for the Washington Adventist Hospital.
 In addition to rehabilitating the bridge, the project includes constructing new sidewalk along the east side of Carroll Avenue between Old Carroll Avenue and the bridge, upgrading existing sidewalks and ramps to meet ADA standards, and roadway drainage improvements.
 In order to complete the necessary work safely, the bridge will be closed and traffic will be detoured during construction.

 This work is a part of SHA’s bridge system preservation program aimed at providing reliable facilities in a timely manner.
 It will ensure the continued safe operation of the bridge and extend the service life of the 81-year-old structure.
 The bridge is eligible for inclusion in the National Register of Historic Places; therefore, SHA will make every effort to maintain the appearance of the bridge while still meeting current codes and safety requirements.